zax71/computerBear/_posts/2020-08-17-making-accurate-sleep-function.md

 I haven't really found any useful posts or tutorials about how to do precise timing anywhere else, so I decided to make a short post about my own precise timing solution.

-**Note** this is only usefull if you can't use [vsync](https://en.wikipedia.org/wiki/Vsync_(computing)) for synchronization, or if you have no way to guarantee that vsync will be turned on on the user's machine.
+**Note** this is only useful if you can't use [vsync](https://en.wikipedia.org/wiki/Vsync_(computing)) for synchronization, or if you have no way to guarantee that vsync will be turned on on the user's machine.

 **Also note** this is by no means a _perfect_ solution, even though it seems to be pretty accurate, it isn't very robust and might act differently on different systems.